githubnext/copilot-workspace-user-manual/overview.md

 ## Session Dashboard

-In order to make iteration feel lossless, Copilot Workspace automatically saves your work.
+Copilot Workspace automatically saves your work.
 It also provides a session dashboard, which allows you to easily resume your work later.
-Additionally, because Copilot Workspace is fully optimized for usage on mobile devices, you can even start a task from your phone and then finish up on your laptop, or vice versa.
+You can start a task from your phone and then finish up on your laptop, or vice versa.

 <img src="images/dashboard-2.png" width=600 alt="Copilot Workspace dashboard">